How to Choose a Horse Racing Nap of the Day?

 In effect the best bet at the best price.

-It is a few more factors - I will look at races I know from my records that I have a higher success rate of finding the winner.
+I will look at races in which I know from my records that I have a higher success rate of finding the winner.

-If I am poor at selecting winners of five or six-furlong sprints on the flat but much better at a novice hurdle, if there are selections in both these types of races on one day, the likelihood is that I would look to the hurdle race for the NAP
+I know i am poor at selecting winners of five or six-furlong sprints on the flat but much better at novice hurdles, if there are selections in both these types of races on one day, the likelihood is that I would look to the hurdle race for the NAP.

-When I state "wrong", this may not be correct but is my personal take on what I consider right or wrong for the horse given the way I have read the previous form in the book.
+This may not be correct when I state "wrong", but it is my take on what I consider right or wrong for the horse, given how I have read the previous form in the book.

 I will also look again at what I perceive to be value.

-I am more likely to NAP a relatively unknown trainer of my horse, or jockey of my horse than a Jamie Spencer, Ryan Moore, Michael Stoute, or Richard Hannon runner.
+I am likelier to NAP, a relatively unknown trainer or jockey of my horse, rather than a Ryan Moore-ridden or John Gosden-trained horse.

-Effectively I am looking for what I have proven to myself to more adept to in terms of picking winners in the past and elements of the runner I have selected being more conducive to offering a better price than I feel it should be.
+Effectively, I am looking to my past success of picking winners and those runners that are more conducive to offering a better price than it should be.

 Horse Racing Nap Criteria